HarunMbaabu/Yahoo-Finance-Data-Analysis-using-Apache-Spark/README.md

 ```

-This line saves the downloaded stock price data to a CSV file named "stock_prices_data.csv" in a folder called "Data".
+The following line saves the downloaded stock price data to a CSV file named "stock_prices_data.csv" in a folder called "Data".

 ```python
 # Save file
 stock_prices_data.to_csv("Data/stock_prices_data.csv")
 ```

-This line displays the first 5 rows of the downloaded stock price data.
+The following displays the first 5 rows of the downloaded stock price data.

 ```python
 stock_prices_data.head(5)
 ```

-Here, we use spark.read.csv() to read the previously saved CSV file into a Spark DataFrame named stock_prices_df.
+Then, we use spark.read.csv() to read the previously saved CSV file into a Spark DataFrame named stock_prices_df.
 We set the options "header" and "inferSchema" to true to indicate that the CSV file has a header row and that Spark should infer the column types automatically.

 ```python
 stock_prices_df = spark.read\